Understanding Equity Take Out Mortgages in Alberta

 Both options access equity, but an equity take out focuses on receiving funds directly.

-For homeowners nearing the end of their term, it can also be helpful to compare against renewal options:
+For homeowners nearing the end of their term, it can also be helpful to compare renewal options: Mortgage Renewals.

 How Much Equity You Can Access

-Most lenders allow up to 80 percent of property value, minus what you still owe.
+Most lenders allow up to 80% of property value, minus what you still owe.

 The exact amount depends on: